 There is no legal definition of a stray dog.
 The RSPCA defines it as "one that is in a public place and not under the charge of a keeper".
 When a person is not in control, dogs can cause problems, such as road accidents, damage to property and fouling.
 They can be aggressive towards people and other pets.
 A responsible dog owner will do everything they can to keep their pet and others safe.

-If we cannot immediately identify the owner of a stray dog, they are taken to a registered kennels for safe keeping.
-All efforts will be made to reunite microchipped dogs, or dogs wearing collars with tags, with their owners before being taken to the kennels.
+We try to identify the dog owner and contact them.
+We will make every effort to reunite micro-chipped dogs, or dogs wearing collars with tags, with their owners before we take them to the kennels.

 We will never put down a dog unless a vet recommends it, because the dog:

-- has the physical characteristics of a banned breed, see dangerous dogs.
+- Has the physical characteristics of a banned breed

-Our policy is, wherever possible, to rehome or pass onto local rehoming charities any unclaimed stray dogs.
+Our policy is, wherever possible, to rehome or pass onto rehoming charities any unclaimed stray dogs.